 Library: Mrs. Laura Davis

-Mrs. Laura Davis joins us this 2021-22 School Year as our Librarian, overseeing a library consisting of over 14,000 books.
+Mrs. Laura Davis starts her second year as our Librarian, overseeing a library consisting of over 14,000 books.
 Through Library classes, students gain a broader understanding of books, do enrichment activities, and develop a deeper appreciation for reading.
 Mrs. Davis has a background in journalism and communications, and has spent many hours growing up lost in books at the local library.

 Main Office / Tuition Specialist: Mrs. Ginny Quinones